ebdonato/npx_card/README.md

 ## Thanks [Anmol Pratap Singh (anmol098)](https://github.com/anmol098)

 _anmol098_ spent a non-trivial amount of effort building and designing his iteration of [npx card](https://github.com/anmol098/npx_card), and he is proud of it!
-All he asks of you all is to put a **star** ⭐ on this [project](https://github.com/anmol098/npx_card) and not claim this effort as your own ♥.
+All he asks of you all is to put a **star** ⭐ on his [project](https://github.com/anmol098/npx_card) and not claim this effort as your own ♥.

-**I forked npx business card my from his**
+**I forked my npx business card my from his.**

 ## SCREENSHOT